-- 3. Our school will always take immediate steps to safeguard a vulnerable child.
-For example, an inability to make contact with a parent / carer despite immediate and repeated efforts will not impede urgent safeguarding action, for example calling the police for a child who is at risk and has gone missing during the school day. - 4.
+- does not attend or goes missing from school, is also identified as a welfare and/or safeguarding concern. $^{\rm 3\ 4}$ - 3.
+Our school will always take immediate steps to safeguard a vulnerable child.
+For example, an inability to contact a parent / carer despite immediate and repeated efforts will not impede urgent safeguarding action, for example calling the police for a child who is at risk and has gone missing during the school day. - 4.
 Ensuring we follow the correct procedures outlined in this policy when removing a pupil from roll, or adding a pupil to our roll, at non-standard transition points.